CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 To find the default settings for Lustre see:
 <a href="https://docs.aws.amazon.com/parallelcluster/latest/ug/SharedStorage-v3.html#SharedStorage-v3-FsxLustreSettings">Lustre Settings for Parallel Cluster</a>

-### Diagram of the YAML file to build pre-installed software and input data.
+### 4.2 Examine Diagram of the YAML file to build pre-installed software and input data.
 Includes Snapshot ID of volume pre-installed with CMAQ software stack and name of S3 Bucket to import data to the Lustre Filesystem

 Figure 1.
 Diagram of YAML file used to configure a Parallel Cluster with a c5n.large head node and c5n.18xlarge compute nodes with Software and Data Pre-installed

 ![c5n-18xlarge Software+Data Pre-installed yaml configuration](../yml_plots/c5n-18xlarge.ebs_shared-yaml.fsx_import.png)

-### Yaml file that specifies ebs /shared directory with CMAQv5.3.3 and libraries installed, and the input data imported from an S3 bucket to the /fsx lustre file system
+### 4.3 Edit Yaml file that specifies ebs /shared directory with CMAQv5.3.3 and libraries installed, and the input data imported from an S3 bucket to the /fsx lustre file system

 Note - you need to edit the c5n-18xlarge.ebs_unencrypted_installed_public_ubuntu2004.fsx_import.yaml file to specify your subnet-id and your keypair prior to creating the cluster